mjordan/riprap/README.md

 * Riprap also provides a REST interface so other applications can retrieve fixity check event data from it and add/modify fixity check event data.
 Using Symfony's firewall to provide IP-based access to the API should provide sufficient security.

 ## Miscellaneous

+### To do

+* Add an ActiveMQ listener.
+* Add write operations to the REST interface.
+* Complete the postcheck plugins.
+* Write more plugins so Riprap can be used with additional storage platforms.

 ### Contributing